Mental Health Facilities Syracuse, UT

 Davis Behavioral Health Layton Clinic - 4.3 miles from Syracuse, UT

 Davis Behavioral Health Layton Clinic is one of mental health facilities in Layton, Utah, located at 2250 North 1700 West, 84041 zip code.
-Davis Behavioral Health Layton Clinic provides residential treatment, partial hospitalization/day treatment and outpatient treatment.
-Davis Behavioral Health Layton Clinic provides couples/family therapy, cognitive behavioral therapy and psychotropic medication to adults, seniors 65 or older and young adults.
-Davis Behavioral Health Layton Clinic also supports people with serious mental illness, people requiring dual diagnosis treatment and transitional age young adults.
-Additional services provided at Davis Behavioral Health Layton Clinic include supported employment, psychosocial rehabilitation services and illness management and recovery.
+Davis Behavioral Health Layton Clinic provides residential treatment, outpatient treatment and partial hospitalization/day treatment.
+Davis Behavioral Health Layton Clinic provides dialectical behavior therapy, behavior modification and group therapy to young adults, adults and seniors 65 or older.
+Davis Behavioral Health Layton Clinic also supports people requiring dual diagnosis treatment, transitional age young adults and people with serious mental illness.
+Additional services provided at Davis Behavioral Health Layton Clinic include illness management and recovery, suicide prevention services and education services.

 Learn More